intelligent-agent/redeem/README.md

 -   3 medium power MOSFETs (PWM controlled) for up to 3 fans/LED strips.
 (12V)
 -   3 analog input ports for thermistors. noise-filtered inputs and option for shielding
 -   6 inputs for end stops (X, Y, Z).
--   1 optional Dallas 1W temperature sensor for monitoring the cold end.
+-   1 bus for Dallas 1W temperature sensor for monitoring the cold end.
+Many sensors can be added to ne bus.
 -   Programmable current limits on steppers motor drivers (SMD).
 No need to manually adjust a pot meter.
 -   Microstepping individually programmable for each SMD from 1 to 32.
 -   All steppers are controlled by the Programmable Realtime Unit (PRU) for hard real time operation.